stevenharmongames/O3DE-FirstPersonInteractionToolkit/README.md

 # Special Thanks:

-This project would not be possible without the generous help and advising from Eric Kuzmenko, creator of the 03DE first person controller gem, and the 03DE Discord Community.
+This project would not be possible without the generous help and advising from Eric Kuzmenko & NanaYellen, creators of the 03DE first person controller gem, and the 03DE Discord Community.
+Shoutout to Kepler - keplercodes & AJ - theoneabis for the debugging help.